Dr. Salomon Azoulay

 The second aspect of my role involves staying very close to the drug development progress in our five subsidiary, the “vants.”
 While the accountability for drug development remains with the vant, I have a responsibility to serve as a guarantor of the quality of all our assets.
 That common oversight and awareness is something we must deliver to Sumitomo Pharma.
 My role is not to supervise their development but to create consistency and innovation across our shared portfolio.
 By providing this central oversight, we are able to maximize efficiencies and best practices to benefit seamless registrations and regulatory approvals.
 With this in mind, we created an R&D portfolio governance team specific to Sumitovant, where a cross-functional group made up of senior leaders assesses portfolio decisions.

 I also work very closely with our CEO, Myrtle Potter, and the entire leadership team to provide advice on anything related to R&D and the Sumitovant organization.
 I am looking at leveraging the size of our group to optimize the way we are working as well as leveraging the numerous talents we have in-house.

 Who are your closest internal partners?

 I am going to start with my team, ACES, a group of functional experts for whom I have great respect.
 They are enjoying very much what they are doing and bring unique expertise to the table.
 It is a fun group.

-Beside ACES, it is difficult to identify the closest internal partners as I believe we are interacting with every functional groups at Sumitovant: from Commercial to Finance, Legal and BD.
+Besides ACES, it is difficult to identify the closest internal partners as I believe we are interacting with every functional group at Sumitovant: from Commercial to Finance, Legal and BD.
 We work very closely with DrugOme and Digital Innovation.
 They are supporting us in making our deliverables better and faster.

 What’s your favorite part of the job?
 What are the challenges?